 By Eleanor O'Connor – On

-Jud Phillips explains what the proposed restrictions on debt collection in New York State mean for the industry and how individuals can make an impact.
+Compliance expert Jud Phillips explains what the proposed regulations on debt collection in New York State mean for the industry and how individuals can make an impact.
 It's not too late to change the final outcome!

-New York State’s Proposed Debt Collection Legislation (1:15)
+New York State’s Proposed Debt Collection Regulations (1:15)